-- Any student who passes two professional actuarial exams will be able to waive the two credit exam seminar preparation course requirement.
-The student must show evidence to the Department Chair that two exams were successfully completed to obtain the - Modes of Thought requirements can be met by appropriate courses - Include one Lab Science.
+- 1 Any student who passes two professional actuarial exams will be able to waive the two credit exam seminar preparation course requirement.
+The student must show evidence to the Department Chair that two exams were successfully completed to obtain the waiver. - 2 Modes of Thought requirements can be met by appropriate courses in the major. - 3 Include one Lab Science.
 One science course must be taken at the 300 or 400 level.